Friday, 1 February 2019

 Some of the salient features of this temple are…

-The temple is facing east with a balipeedam and Nandi.
-The entrance, up to ceiling level ( mottai Gopuram ) is on the south side.
+The temple faces east with a balipeedam and Nandi.
+The entrance, up to ceiling level (mottai Gopuram) is on the south side.
 In front of the entrance is a Garuda gamba or Deepasthambham.
-On the square base, reliefs of Hanuman, Nandhi and a Man in worshiping posture, may be a donor.
+On the square base, reliefs of Hanuman, Nandhi, and a Man in worshiping posture, may be a donor.

 In the outer prakaram a mandapa, Sandikeswara sannadhi, Nagars and Ambal Sannadhi.
-Ambal sannadhi is also facing east on the right side of the main shrine, built during Vijayanagara period.
+Ambal sannadhi also faces east on the right side of the main shrine, built during the Vijayanagara period.

 ARCHITECTURE

 The sanctum sanctorum consists of Sanctum, Antarala, Ardha mandapa and a Mukamandapa.
-Moolavar is little big, called Hanumandeswara and believed to be installed by Hanuman.
-A single tier vimana is on the sanctum.
-The sanctum was built on a simple adhisthana with jagathy and three face Kumudha.
+Moolavar is a little big, called Hanumandeswara, and believed to have been installed by Hanuman.
+A single-tier vimana is on the sanctum.
+The sanctum was built on a simple adhisthana with jagathy and three-faced Kumudha.
 The arthamandapa has the virutha kumudha.
-The mandapa pillars of Ardha mandapa / Navrang mandapa are in cylindrical shape with cushion capital.
+The mandapa pillars of Ardha mandapa/Navrang mandapa are in a cylindrical shape with cushion capital.

 HISTORY AND INSCRIPTIONS

-As per the architecture and inscriptions the original temple up to sanctum was built by Sri Purusha, a Ganga King and latter expanded by Rajaraja Chozha-I and Vijayanagaras.
-As per the Rajaraja Chozha -I's, kannada inscription, starts with his title “ThirumakaL pola … and goes up to 7 lines and mentions a land was gifted for construction of a mandapa.
-Tamil inscriptions states that land was donated for building Temples to the Mahajana Sabha and Thathanur Merchants.
-Vishnuvardhan’s kannada inscription mentions this place as “Vadakarai Nattu Vanniyur alias Janarthana Chaturvedi Mangala….”
-The 1162 A.D inscription speaks about donation of a perpetual oil lamp to this temple.
-In addition to this there are inscriptions belongs to Hoysalas, Vijayanagaras and Mysore Wodeyars.
-The inscriptions are white washed completely and are not in readable condition.
+As per the architecture and inscriptions, the original temple up to the sanctum was built by Sri Purusha, a Ganga King, and later expanded by Rajaraja Chozha-I and Vijayanagaras.
+The Rajaraja Chozha-I's, Kannada inscription, starts with his title “ThirumakaL pola … and goes up to 7 lines and mentions a land was gifted for construction of a mandapa.
+Tamil inscriptions state that land was donated for building Temples to the Mahajana Sabha and Thathanur Merchants.
+Vishnuvardhan’s Kannada inscription mentions this place as “Vadakarai Nattu Vanniyur alias Janarthana Chaturvedi Mangala….”
+The 1162 CE inscription speaks about the donation of a perpetual oil lamp to this temple.
+In addition to this, there are inscriptions belonging to Hoysalas, Vijayanagaras, and Mysore Wodeyars.
+The inscriptions are white-washed completely and are not in readable condition.
 These details may be referred from Mysore Records.

 Tamil and Kannada inscriptions